Tim-TechArt/Maya-VAT-Exporter/README.md

 * Allways honnor power of two texture with padding
 * Split up Vertex index and saves it in vertex color channel R & G to manage a total of 65535 vertecies
 * Use of relative positions from first frame
-* Split up X & Y vertex normal floats into byte values to be storend in RGBA channels, this maintains 16-bit floatingpoint precision of normals
+* Split up X & Y vertex normals into byte values to be storend in RGBA channels, this maintains 16-bit floatingpoint precision of normals in the shader

 ## Dependencies: